-Market in the U.S.
+Market in the USA

-The U.S. still maintains the largest single medical device market share in the global market and has many global leading companies, which drives the innovative R&D in medical devices worldwide.
-The U.S. medical device market is expected to reach US\$179.9 billion in 2020, with a compound annual growth rate of 3.4% from 2020 to 2023.
-U.S. market mainly focuses on the medical and care needs from the increasing elderly population, such the cardiovascular disease, osteoarthritis, osteoporosis, Alzheimer's disease, hypertension, diabetes, etc. The market share in US grew as the prevalence of these disease increased, which have significantly increased the demand for treatment and aftercare.
+The USA is the largest single market of medical devices of the world with plenty of worldclass leading firms.
+They constitute the prime force driving for the innovation and development of medical devices all over the world.
+The U.S. medical device market is expected to reach US\$190.8 billion in 2021, with a compound annual growth rate of 6.4% from 2020 to 2024.
+U.S. market mainly focuses on the medical and care needs from the increasing elderly population, such as the cardiovascular disease, osteoarthritis, osteoporosis, Alzheimer's disease, hypertension, diabetes, etc. The market shares in US grew as the prevalence of these disease increased, which have significantly increased the demand for treatment and aftercare.
 President Joe Biden officially assumed the White House in 2021.
 Since taking office, Biden's administration has reviewed past health care policies and reinstated the Affordable Care Act (ACA) introduced by former President Barack Obama.
 Moreover, the Biden's administration has also announced that a certain portion of the US\$2.3 trillion infrastructure program will be used to promote home health care, demonstrating its emphasis on the importance of the health care industry.
-In addition, the COVID-19 outbreak started in early 2020 has continued to heat up, accelerating the development of medical technologies such as vaccines and telemedicine systems.
-It is expected that the U.S. will continue to invest resources in the development of emerging technologies in the post-epidemic era, which will continue to drive the overall development of the medical industry.
+In addition, it has been a few years since the outbreak of COVID-19 in 2020 that the social and economic activities in the USA are on gradual recovery.
+It is expected that the number of medical surgery will grow at a promising rate, which in turn will bring about the development of related new technologies and the upward development of the industry as a whole.